Minivera/mithril-hobbit/packages/hobbit-navigator/README.md

 m.mount(document.body.querySelector('#root'), index);
 ```

-The `r` function creates a router where the componenent or structure given will only render if the URL matches the route pattern.
+The `r` function creates a router where the component or vnode given will only render if the URL matches the route pattern.
 For exemple, the `h3` would only render if the URL is exactly `/index`. `r` can accept either a vnode created by `m` or a component.

-`r` also accepts an array of route/view pairs where only the first pair where the route matches the URL will render.
+`r` also accepts an array of route/view pairs where only the first pair whose route matches the URL will render.

 ```javascript
 r([